Versatile Recompression-Aware Perceptual Image Super-Resolution

 \section{Abstract}

 Perceptual image super-resolution (SR) methods restore degraded images and produce sharp outputs.
 In practice, those outputs are usually recompressed for storage and transmission.
 Ignoring recompression is suboptimal as the downstream codec might add additional artifacts to restored images.
 However, jointly optimizing SR and recompression is challenging, as the codecs are not differentiable and vary in configuration.
-In this paper, we present Versatile Recompression-Aware Perceptual Super-Resolution (VRPSR), which makes existing perceptual SR aware of versatile compression.
+In this paper, we present \textbf{Versatile Recompression-Aware Perceptual Super-Resolution (VRPSR)}, which makes existing perceptual SR aware of versatile compression.
 First, we formulate compression as conditional text-to-image generation and utilize a pre-trained diffusion model to build a generalizable codec simulator.
 Next, we propose a set of training techniques tailored for perceptual SR, including optimizing the simulator using perceptual targets and adopting slightly compressed images as the training target.
-Empirically, our VRPSR saves more than 10\% bitrate based on Real-ESRGAN and S3Diff under H.264/H.265/H.266 compression.
-Besides, our VRPSR facilitates joint optimization of the SR and post-processing model after recompression.
-Code and pretrained models are available at \url{https://github.com/agus-official/VRPSR}. \blfootnote{$^*$These authors contributed equally to this work. $\dagger$To whom correspondence should be addressed.}
+Empirically, our VRPSR achieves 10\%–40\% bitrate savings based on Real-ESRGAN and S3Diff under H.264/H.265/H.266 single-picture (intra) compression.
+Besides, our VRPSR facilitates joint optimization of SR and the post-processing model after recompression. \keywords{Image Super-Resolution \and Image Compression}